hiteshhedwig/visual_odo_max/Readme.md

 ### Disclaimer :

 I am starting this repo to revisit all the basics and fill in the gaps in my knowledge.
 I have several years of experience in Computer Vision and Deep Learning, but I haven't documented any notes for review.
 This repo is designed to address that exact issue.
-In the process, I aim to help people who are interested in building a strong foundation in the basics.
+In the process, I aim to help people who are interested in building a strong foundation in the visual odo.

 1. Foundational Knowledge :